 One of the biggest differences between buying real estate in Canada and the US is title insurance.
 It’s highly recommended that you purchase title insurance to protect your interest in the real estate from defects and lawsuits.
 The one-time cost of title insurance varies but, it should be no more than 0.5% of the purchase price.
 In addition to title insurance, Canadians should also purchase travelers’ insurance and home insurance.
 Read our article on why you should get travelers’ insurance and what to look for when choosing the right company: (link).
 Home insurance is also critical as US homes, especially in places like Florida and California, are susceptible to a wide-range of potential issues such as hurricanes, floods and termites.

 When purchasing a property in the U.S., your foreign exchange requirements will increase drastically.
 Your home purchase, as well as your recurring expenses will need to be made in the U.S. dollars.
 As property purchases are expensive, saving even 0.5% on your exchange rate can lead to savings of thousands of dollars on such large amounts.
 Ensure you compare exchange service providers, such as Knightsbridge Foreign Exchange, in order to get the best possible exchange rate.
+Knightbridge offers favourable exchange rates in Windsor and most of the major cities in Canada.
 As you will be converting currency on a recurring basis to pay recurring expenses, finding a reliable exchange provider can save you significant amounts of money over using your local bank in the long run.